uniejo/node-red-contrib-button-morse/README.md

 -  "Unknown context store 'objects' specified.
 Using default store."
 -  "Context ... contains circular referece that cannot be persisted"

-  The warnings have no effect on the funtionality, but you may want to update your .node-red/settings.js to have a contextStorage like this:
+  The warnings have no effect on the functionality, but you may want to update your .node-red/settings.js to have a contextStorage like this:
   ```json
   {